 What is your writing routine?

 I write when the need takes me.
 When not writing I’m reading, which is just as important.
-I’m an omnivorous reader — I devour books, newspapers, magazines, poetry.
+I’m an omnivorous reader — I devour books, magazines, poetry, and the best articles I find in online literary sources.
 I make notes and keep scrapbooks of cuttings.
 Reading charges the creative battery.

 Is there a message in your novels that you want readers to take away?

-My novels are essentially exercises in telling lies in order to uncover a deeper truth.
-Tragedies happen to characters in order to force change in their lives.
-I want to take readers to a place where they can confront the human condition and glimpse something of who they are through the characters.
+All fiction is essentially an exercise in telling untruths in order to uncover deeper truths.
+Tragedies happen to characters in order to force changes in their lives.
+I wish to take my readers to a place where they can confront the human condition and glimpse something of who they are through the characters.
 My message is one of hope; that we're stronger than the misfortunes visited upon us.
 That change is growth.
 That there are no failures in life, merely experiences.
 And that kindness to others is our highest calling.